Dancehall: Culture

 Such a drastic change in the popular music of the region generated an equally radical transformation in fashion trends, specifically those of its female faction.
 In lieu of traditional, modest "rootsy" styles, as dictated by Rastafari-inspired gender roles; women began donning flashy, revealing – sometimes X-rated outfits.
 This transformation is said to coincide with the influx of slack lyrics within dancehall, which objectified women as apparatuses of pleasure.
 These women would team up with others to form "modeling posses", or "dancehall model" groups, and informally compete with their rivals.

-This newfound materialism and conspicuity was not, however, exclusive to women or manner of dress.
-Appearance at dance halls was exceedingly important to acceptance by peers and encompassed everything from clothing and jewelry, to the types of vehicles driven, to the sizes of each respective gang or "crew", and was equally important to both sexes.
+The emphasis on material display was not limited to women or to clothing.
+Appearance at dance halls played an important role in peer acceptance and extended beyond dress and jewelry to the vehicles people drove and even the size of their respective gangs or "crews".
+These displays were significant for both men and women.